Large Format Wall Tile Installation in Warsaw

 Are materials included in the price?

-No. Tiles, adhesive, grout and primer are purchased by the client.
-The labour price includes consumables: levelling clips, suction cups and cutting discs.
+No. Tiles, adhesive, grout, and primer are bought by the client.
+The labour price includes consumables: levelling clips, suction cups, and cutting discs.

 What if a tile is damaged after installation?

-Replacing a single large format tile is possible but more involved than a standard one.
+Replacing one large format tile is possible, but it takes more work than replacing a standard tile.
 Keep 1-2 spare tiles.
-The technician will carefully cut out the damaged piece and fit a new one.
+The technician will carefully cut out the damaged piece and install a new one.

 Who does the work

-Large format wall tiles are installed by technicians experienced specifically with oversized formats — it is a distinct skill set.
-We arrive with a professional tile cutter, suction cups, a full levelling system and a laser level.
-We work in pairs — lifting and accurately positioning a 60×120 slab on a wall single-handed is not feasible.
-We cover all of Warsaw and the nearby suburbs.
-Call or message to book — we reply within an hour.
+Large format wall tiles are fitted by technicians with direct experience in oversized formats — this is a separate kind of work.
+We come with a professional tile cutter, suction cups, a complete levelling system, and a laser level.
+We work in pairs — lifting and placing a 60×120 slab accurately on a wall is not something one person can do alone.
+We cover the whole of Warsaw and nearby suburbs.
+Call or message to book — we answer within an hour.